axboe/fio/HOWTO.rst

 			details of writing an external I/O engine.

 		**filecreate**
 			Simply create the files and do no I/O to them.
+Must also set ``readwrite=filecreate``.
 You still need to set  `filesize` so that all the accounting still occurs, but no actual I/O will be done other than creating the file.

 		**filestat**
 			Simply do stat() and do no I/O to the file.
-You need to set 'filesize' and 'nrfiles', so that files will be created.
+Must also set ``readwrite=filestat``.
+You need to set `filesize` and `nrfiles`, so that files will be created.
 			This engine is to measure file lookup and meta data access.

 		**filedelete**
 			Simply delete the files by unlink() and do no I/O to them.
-You need to set 'filesize' and 'nrfiles', so that the files will be created.
+			Must also set ``readwrite=filedelete``.
+You need to set `filesize` and `nrfiles`, so that the files will be created.
 			This engine is to measure file delete.

 		**libpmem**